Hi! You found our list of virtual St. Patrick’s Day ideas! 🍀

 Virtual St. Patrick’s Day games and activities

-From cooking classes to dance lessons to happy hours here is a list of web-friendly, fun St. Patrick’s Day activities for all ages.
+From cooking classes to dance lessons to happy hours here is a list of fun, online St. Patrick’s Day activities for all ages.

 1. St. Patrick’s Day Word Search